100phlecs/100phlecs.github.io/content/blog/2023-10-05-cleaning-up-old-code.md

 1. Parse the tree using Phoenix tokenizer
 2. Grab all class attributes
 3. For class attributes that are strings, pass to `sort()`
-4. For class attributes that are expressions, evaluate it and handle each expression type.
+4. For class attributes that are expressions, transform to AST and handle each expression type.
-5. Render the new sorted string, but substitute it back into the contents.
+5. Render the new sorted string, and substitute it back into the contents.

 Expression types can be concatenations (`<>`) or interpolations (`#{@active}`).
 Arrays too (which I've yet to add support for, but it's coming up now that there's an AST to work with).

-Some of the expression class code is a little complicated.
+Some of the expression `class` code is a little complicated.
 I imagine in time there can be another blog post like this that points out inefficiencies.

 Besides support for arrays, I also want to support the `tailwind.config.js` file of the project.
 Not sure yet how to execute the JS code that extracts the classes from it.
 Will see.